 Step 1: Start Talking to Your Parents About Long-Term Care

 Ideally, you should talk with your parents about long-term care well before there is a need for it.
 That way, the conversation won’t be as emotional because you’re discussing a hypothetical situation rather than an urgent need for care.
 But that doesn’t mean the conversation will be easy.

-Your parents might be reluctant to discuss what would happen if they could no longer care for themselves.
-It represents a role reversal and forces them to think about having to depend on you (or other family members) for help.
+Your parents might be reluctant to discuss what would happen if they could no longer care for themselves and needed to transition to assisted living.
+It represents a role reversal and forces them to think about having to depend on others for help.
 So you have to approach the conversation carefully.
 Here are some ways to start talking about this difficult topic.

 Ask about “what if” scenarios: To get your parents thinking and talking about what would happen if they couldn’t care for themselves, start by asking about scenarios that aren’t as overwhelming as, say, an Alzheimer’s diagnosis.
 For example, you could ask how you would make sure their bills got paid if they had an accident and were in the hospital for a little while.
 Then, slowly work your way up to discussing how they would get help with their finances and care in longer-term situations.